 Below are some tips to help you get your plants established and thriving through hot periods.

-6. Grow nanny plants or pioneer plants (quick-growing trees that provide dappled shade in summer eg: grapes, mulberry)
+Grow nanny plants or pioneer plants (quick-growing trees that provide dappled shade in summer eg: grapes, mulberry, and deciduous fruit trees)

-8. Plant densely – allowing other plants to protect and shade each other and the soil.
+Plant densely – allow other plants to protect and shade each other and the soil.